qnbs/Comic-Gen-PWA/README.md

 -   **Multiple Input Methods**: Start by browsing the public domain library, importing text from a URL, or uploading your own `.txt` file.
 -   **AI-Powered Scene Analysis**: Gemini Pro analyzes the text to extract distinct scenes, summaries, characters, dialogue, and action scores.
--   **Interactive Scene Review**: Users can review, edit, and fine-tune the AI's script, including character names, the action score (which influences panel size), and the visual prompt for image generation.
+-   **Enhanced Creative Control**: Users can review, edit, and fine-tune the AI's script.
+Manually write or refine character descriptions to guide the AI, and edit visual prompts for each scene.
+All changes support undo/redo.
 -   **Consistent Character Generation**: Generate unique, consistent visual appearances for each character based on their description in the text.
 -   **Customizable Page Layouts**: Choose from different layout algorithms powered by D3.js:
     -   `Balanced` (Treemap Squarify): A balanced, aesthetically pleasing layout.